The Accountability Gap

 How DHCW has built an organisation designed to prevent anyone from finding out what it does.

 This is the campaign's unique contribution.
-Others have identified DHCW's programme failures.
+Others have identified the programme failures at Digital Health and Care Wales (DHCW).
 We are mapping the structures that prevent accountability — the hidden personnel, the unpublished data, the undisclosed contracts, and the vanishing salary records.
 This is not poor record-keeping.
 It is the architecture of unaccountability.

 What They Said Themselves